-Florida Birds: Because of its unique geographic location and suitable tropical climate, the state of Florida is home to some of the most awesome birds ever discovered.
+Florida Birds: Because of its unique geographic location and suitable tropical climate, Florida is home to some of the most astonishing birds ever discovered.
 Here, we list the top ten most spectacular Florida birds.

 Table of Contents

 - 5. Short-Tailed Hawk (Buteo brachyurus)

 - 10. Killdeer (Charadrius vociferus)

 1. Florida Scrub-Yay (Aphelocoma coerulescens)